 “The basis of this project,” said ESI Director John Fernández at a pitch presentation at COP25, “is to take technologies that are exploding in other realms, like UAVs, AI, and machine learning, and shift them over to the things that we are interested in: climate change, conservation, and other issues.”

-The project is part of ESI’s Climate, Equity and Sustainability Program, and will be used as a model for engaging with similar communities across Colombia and the greater Amazonian region, to support conservation of the rainforest, sustainable local development, and resilience to climate risks.
+The project is part of ESI’s Nature Based Solutions Program, and will be used as a model for engaging with similar communities across Colombia and the greater Amazonian region, to support conservation of the rainforest, sustainable local development, and resilience to climate risks.
 It will be undertaken in partnership with the Colombian Ministry of Environment, the environmental regulator Corpoamazonia, and the Latin American Development Bank CAF.
 This team is eligible to receive up to $550,000 in seed funding from GEF, pending additional rounds of review.

 “We are privileged to partner with Corpoamazonia, the Colombian Ministry of Environment and Sustainable Development and the Latin American Development Bank (CAF),” said MIT Vice President for Research Maria Zuber.
 “Reducing diverse risks from climate change can be achieved through a low-carbon future but adapting to these risks today is urgent.
 Our work is intended to support local communities in monitoring, protecting, restoring and pioneering sustainable uses of the forest as a new source of income and security.”